mikependon/RepoDB/Docs/pages/repositoryoperations.rst

 .. highlight:: c#

-Bulk-inserting the list of <i>DataEntity</i> objects in the database.
+Bulk-inserting the list of `DataEntity` objects in the database.

 Below are the parameters: